TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_screen_12864.md

 ## Overview

+## Overview

-The information here is aimed at connecting a stock ender 3 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).
+The information here is aimed at connecting a Fysetc Mini v1.2 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).

 ## Wiring

-The ender 3 stock display can be connected directly to the EXP header of the SKR-RRF-E3.
-No modifications are required.
+Connect the screen as shown below.

+{% include image.html file="skr_pro_mini.png" alt="SKR Pro and Fysetc Mini v1.2" caption="SKR Pro and Fysetc Mini v1.2" %}

 ## Board.txt modifications

-The following lines should be added to the board.txt file.
+Add the following lines to the board.txt file

 ```
-lcd.encoderPinA=B.2
-lcd.encoderPinB=E.7
-lcd.encoderPinSw=E.9
-lcd.lcdCSPin=B.1
-lcd.spiChannel=4
-SPI4.pins={E.10, NoPin, E.11}
-lcd.lcdBeepPin = E.8
+//Fysetc MINI 12864
+lcd.encoderPinA=G.11
+lcd.encoderPinB=C.4
+lcd.encoderPinSw=F.9
+lcd.lcdCSPin=D.3
+lcd.lcdDCPin=G.13
+lcd.spiChannel=3
+SPI3.pins={G.14, C.1, F.7} //Set to GPIO pins to use as SCK, MISO, MOSI
+//lcd.lcdBeepPin=NoPin
 ```

-## Config.g changes
+## Config.g

-Add the following line to the end of your config.g
+Add this line to config.g
 ```
+M950 P1 C"C.5"
+M42 P1 S0
+G4 P500
+M42 P1 S1
-M918 P1 E4 F100000
+M918 P2 C30 F1000000 E4
 ```

 ## Menu Files